-When Dr. Hudson examined his back leg he said it felt like a tumor.
-He said he would have to do some x-rays to make sure, but that bone cancer was very aggressive and if it had spread to his lungs that Rusty didn’t have much time.
+Dr. Hudson examined his back leg, and said he felt like something like a tumor.
+He needed to do some x-rays to make sure.
+The doctor told us that bone cancer was very aggressive and if it had spread to his lungs that Rusty didn’t have much time.
 He suggested amputating his back leg since Rusty already didn’t have much use of it.

 After the x-rays came back that he did have bone cancer and it was very bad, we decided to have him put to sleep.
 The amputation wouldn’t have been fair to him since our house wouldn’t have been good for him to get around in.
-(We have steps and hardwood floors) Also the bone cancer was so bad in the back leg his it was a wonder his back leg wasn’t already broken Dr. Hudson said.
+(We have steps and hardwood floors) Also, the bone cancer was so bad in the back leg, that it was a wonder his back leg wasn’t already completely broken, Dr. Hudson said.

 We were all there with Rusty at the vet.
-Kyle had to leave to go to worship band practice right before we made the decision to have him put to sleep.
+(Kyle had to leave to go to worship band practice right before we made the decision to have him put to sleep, but was there at the at beginning.)
 My husband Facetimed my oldest daughter in Germany when it was time so she could say goodbye to Rusty and be part of his last moments as well.